 Any person may report an incident of Sexual Harassment, including Sexual Assault, Stalking, Dating Violence, and Domestic Violence, whether or not the reporting person is the person alleged to be the victim of the Sexual Harassment.
+There are no time limitations on when a report to the School may be made, but delaying a report may impact the School's ability to access evidence and thoroughly investigate the claims.
 As addressed more below, when the School has Actual Knowledge of Sexual Harassment in an Education Program or Activity of the School against a person in the United States, the School will act promptly in a manner that is not deliberately indifferent.

-A report under this Policy should be made to the Title IX Coordinator, a Deputy Title IX Coordinator, or another below-listed Campus Authority in person, by mail, by telephone, or by e-mail.
+A report under this Policy should be made to the Title IX Coordinator, a Deputy Title IX Coordinator, or another below-listed Campus Authority in person, by mail, by telephone, by e-mail.

-Christine Szaj, Title IX Coordinator; Vice President, Institutional Management 875 Summit Ave, St. Paul, MN 55105 christine.szaj@mitchellhamline.edu
+Christine Szaj, Title IX Coordinator; Vice President for Institutional Management 875 Summit Avenue, St. Paul, MN 55105 651-695-7733 christine.szaj@mitchellhamline.edu